iodigital-com/io-technology/data/blog/streamlining-deployment-and-scaling.md

       {{- end }}
 ```

-As you can see in the configuration above we have updated our spring boot properties in line `37-38` to a new value to be able to connect to from minikube to our db created locally, you can do the same on any other property you have in your application to be overridden while deploying.
+As you can see in the configuration above we have updated our spring boot properties in lines `37-38` to a new value to be able to connect from `Minikube` to our db created locally, you can do the same on any other property you have in your application to be overridden while deploying.

 We want to set up the environment variables needed to configure the Docker client to use the Docker daemon inside the `Minikube` virtual machine by executing: